- Things to Do

 3. Get started on those New Year’s fitness resolutions and take your first hike of the New Year at one of the Flagstaff Area National Monuments.
 The Island Trail at Walnut Canyon National Monument offers a strenuous one mile hike with more than 200 stairs descending 185 vertical feet into the canyon or for a more leisurely option try the one mile Lava Flow Trail loop at Sunset Crater National Monument.

-4. Craft beer fans can make it a “Happy Brew Year” in Flagstaff with a trek on the Flagstaff-Grand Canyon Ale Trail to get a taste of all seven of the city’s breweries or simply head to a favorite brewery to try winter season specialty brews.
+4. Craft beer fans can make it a “Happy Brew Year” in Flagstaff with a trek on the Flagstaff Brewery Trail to get a taste of all eight of the city’s breweries or simply head to a favorite brewery to try winter season specialty brews.

 5. Get adventurous with New Year’s Eve lodging and slumber in a yurt at the Arizona Nordic Village.
 This requires preparation and necessitates packing things from home including a sleeping bag.
 For those looking for more traditional hotel accommodations, Flagstaff is home to more than 5,000 hotel rooms for any style or budget.